ianrboyle/brokerage-client/README.md

 TODO:

+- i think this has been fixed below
   - issue where current value for positions is wrong in industry view
     - has something to do with there being tw different SILJ values - or something like that
 - implement state - save position details in state
 - fix log out
 - improve error handling